sonic-net/SONiC/doc/dash/dash-sonic-hld.md

 underlay_ip              = ip_address                ; PA address for the CA
 mac_address              = MAC address as string     ; Inner dst mac metering_class_or        = uint32                    ; metering class 'or' bits
-override_meter           = bool                      ; override the metering class-id coming from the route table use_dst_vni              = bool                      ; if true, use the destination VNET VNI for encap.
+use_dst_vni              = bool                      ; if true, use the destination VNET VNI for encap.
 If false or not specified, use source VNET's VNI overlay_sip_prefix       = ip_prefix                 ; overlay src ip prefix if routing_type is {privatelink}, transform last 32 bits from packet if mask is 96 overlay_dip_prefix       = ip_prefix                 ; overlay dst ip prefix if routing_type is {privatelink}